Decorative neutral curve divider

 Prospects sometimes provide inaccurate information—not from malice, but from incomplete knowledge of their own organization.
 A contact says "I'm the decision-maker" when they actually need executive approval.
 They provide an optimistic timeline without considering legal review delays.

 Verify through multiple sources.
 Ask: "Who else is typically involved in decisions like this?"
-Cross-check timelines: "When you've purchased similar software, how long did implementation take?"
+Cross-check timelines: "When you've purchased similar software, how long did setup take?"

 Ignoring Missing Elements